cdominitz/web-development/README.md

 # Personal Webpage for Web Development Class

 ## Description
 The goal of this project was to learn about the frontend and backend of web development through creating a full-stack MERN app that has CRUD functionality.
+To view a static version of this website: [Static Web Development Website](https://cdominitz.github.io/CS290-static/).

 ### Frontend
 The frontend file contains a ReadME that explains how to run the application.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).